Deciding whether an investment is worthwhile

 One way to be special is to be the top 0.1% in the world at something (e.g. Olympic athlete), but that’s probably not what you are.
 The other way, and the way available to all of us, is to be in the top 25% at a few uncorrelated6 things, which together creates a special edge.

-The quintessential exponent of this idea is Scott Adams, writer of the Dilbert cartoon and now political activist, who points out that he is a decent illustrator but not great, a decent humorist but worse than any comedian on Netflix, and has held jobs in the tech sector, which almost no artist or comedian has done, and therefore it is at the intersection of those three “circles of competence” that he has something unique to give to the world.
+The quintessential exponent of this idea is Scott Adams, writer of the Dilbert cartoon and now political activist, who points out that he is a decent illustrator but not great, a decent humorist but worse than any comedian on Netflix, and has held jobs in the tech sector, which almost no artist or comedian has done, and therefore it is at the intersection of those three “circles of competence” such as that he gives something unique to the world.

 6 For example, being great at both math and computer programming doesn’t make you any more special, because those often occur together, whereas being artistic and great at programming places you in a much more elite group.

 “Passion” can be part of an edge, but it is not enough.
-Passion creates motivation, which is especially important when you have to push through the difficult times and persevere.
+Passion creates motivation, which is especially important when you’re persevering through difficult times.
 However, having passion doesn’t mean the risk is low, the payoff is high, the market is good, the customers are there, the product is desirable, or the career is lucrative.

 Align with your long-term vision